Clicky Skip to Content

 When most people eat a tablespoon of cinnamon, they expect it to dissolve like sugar.
 One tablespoon contains far more cinnamon than your saliva can wet, so it stays in powder form.

-This spice has valuable medicinal properties, including benefits for heart health, blood sugar levels, and brain health.
+One of the many health benefits is that it helps lower bad LDL cholesterol and triglycerides.
+Cinnamon can lower blood sugar levels, reduce risk factors for heart disease, and has many other health benefits.
+This spice has valuable medicinal properties, including heart, blood sugar levels, and brain health benefits.
 Additionally, cinnamon helps improve insulin sensitivity, which is important for blood sugar control.
 Additionally, cinnamon helps lower cholesterol levels and prevent heart disease.

 Additionally, cinnamon can lower blood pressure and cholesterol levels in people with type 2 diabetes, helping to treat the disease and prevent complications.
 Cinnamon contains antioxidants called cinnamaldehyde, which help prevent heart disease.
 Cinnamon contains cinnamaldehyde, a compound that irritates the stomach lining.